Dekorationsartikel gehören nicht zum Leistungsumfang.

 "Wilson does not clean himself up for the audience.
 The writing has the kind of honesty most memoirs sidestep." - Asher Syed, Readers' Favorite

-"Writing with candor, insight, and emotion-and without a shred of self-pity." - Elizabeth Ridley, Coauthor of The Dirt Beneath Our Door (Matt Holt Books, 2025)
+"Wilson does not attack faith.
+He wrestles with it.
+Honestly.
+Painfully.
+And at great personal cost.
+He writes with candor, insight, and emotion-and without a shred of self-pity." - Elizabeth Ridley, Coauthor of The Dirt Beneath Our Door (Matt Holt Books, 2025)

 Barefoot in the backwoods of South Alabama, John grew up amid poverty, violence, fear, and a family constantly coming apart.